The ultimate West Canada Guide

 Banff – 1 night

-We spent the last day in Banff by buying souvenirs and eating all the things we won’t get at home.
+We spent our last day in Banff shopping for souvenirs and indulging in all the things we wouldn’t be able to get at home.

 Hotel